Recommended Shade-Loving Native Perennials for the Central California Foothills and Coastal Mountains

-- The East Bay Hills/Western Diablo Range ecoregion, which consists of the East Bay Hills to the east of the Berkeley-Oakland-Hayward urban area, Mount Diablo and the Black Hills area farther east, as well as the hills of the western Diablo Range.
+- The East Bay Hills/Western Diablo Range ecoregion consists of the East Bay Hills to the east of the Berkeley-Oakland-Hayward urban area, Mount Diablo and the Black Hills area farther east, as well as the hills of the western Diablo Range.

-- The San Francisco Peninsula ecoregion occurs at the northern end of the peninsula, with a climate affected greatly by the marine influence.
+- The San Francisco Peninsula ecoregion occurs at the northern end of the peninsula, with a climate affected greatly by marine influence.

-- The Leeward Hills ecoregion, which is an area of mountains and hills with rounded ridges, steep and moderately steep sides, and narrow canyons.
+- The Leeward Hills ecoregion is an area of mountains and hills with rounded ridges, steep and moderately steep sides, and narrow canyons.

 - The Eastern Hills ecoregion includes the low, steep mountains and foothills on the eastern side of the Diablo Range, including the Panoche, Ciervo, and Kettleman Hills, and Avenal Ridge at the southern end.

-- The Caliente Range, which is characterized by steep mountains with narrow canyons.
+- The Caliente Range is characterized by steep mountains with narrow canyons.

-- The moderately steep to steep hills of the Solomon-Purisima-Santa Ynez Hills ecoregion, which have a mosaic of coastal sage scrub, chaparral, and oak woodland, interspersed with some grasslands used for cattle ranching.
+- The moderately steep to steep hills of the Solomon-Purisima-Santa Ynez Hills ecoregion has a mosaic of coastal sage scrub, chaparral, and oak woodland, interspersed with some grasslands used for cattle ranching.

-The Central California Foothills and Coastal Mountains ecoregion lies in Climate Zones 7, 14, 15, 16 and 17.
+The Central California Foothills and Coastal Mountains ecoregion lies in Climate Zones 7, 14, 15, 16, and 17.

-According to the U.S Forest Service, Invasive species have contributed to the decline of 42% of U.S. endangered and threatened species, and for 18% of U.S. endangered or threatened species.
+According to the U.S. Forest Service, Invasive species have contributed to the decline of 42% of U.S. endangered and threatened species, and 18% of U.S. endangered or threatened species.
 Invasive species compete directly with native species for moisture, sunlight, nutrients, and space.
 They displace and alter native plant communities, degrade wildlife habitat and water quality, and potentially lead to increased soil erosion.

 The federal government has estimated that nearly 25 percent of the 20,000 plant species native to North America are at risk of extinction, many of these through habitat loss.
 You can help reverse this trend by planting great native plants in your garden.

 A plant is considered native if it has occurred naturally in a particular region or ecosystem without human introduction.
-There are many benefits in growing native plants.
+There are many benefits to growing native plants.

-- First, these plants are better adapted to soils, moisture and weather than exotic plants that evolved in other parts of the world.
-They need less fertilizers, pesticides or use less water.
+- First, these plants are better adapted to soils, moisture, and weather than exotic plants that evolved in other parts of the world.
+They need fewer fertilizers, and pesticides or use less water.

-- Second, they are unlikely to escape and become invasive, destroying natural habitat.
+- Second, they are unlikely to escape and become invasive, destroying natural habitats.